 Individualized cancer therapy - the dawn of a

-Gene analysis can then also be advantageous in determining the risk of developing cancer at all.
-It is now known that not only the risk factors, such as smoking, are responsible for the development of cancer, but also the risk genes in question.
+Gene analysis can then also be helpful in determining the risk of developing cancer at all.
+It is now known that not only the risk factors, such as smoking, are responsible for the creation of cancer, but also the risk genes in question.
 Risk genes are gene variants that favour the outbreak of a particular disease.
 Risk genes are known for many cancers.
-If, for example, smoking or another cancer-promoting factor is added to this, the risk of a disease becomes considerably greater than if someone does not possess the respective risk genes.
+If, for example, smoking or another cancer-promoting factor is added to this, the risk of a disease becomes greater than if someone does not possess the respective risk genes.
 The more risk genes become known, the more revolutionary the concept of individualized cancer therapy can be.
 According to experts, cancer can be a disease that may be curable more often than it is at present.

 Copyright: Landeszentrale fuer Gesundheitsfoerderung in Rheinland-Pfalz e.V.
 (LZG) Germany